Tackling dangerous driving behaviour

 - offences are spotted

-- drivers are prevented from causing serious harm to themselves or others
+- drivers are prevented from causing harm to themselves or others

-One way we do this is by using HGV camera cabs in targeted multi-agency operations in different regions.
+One way we do this is by using HGV camera cabs in targeted multi-agency operations in different regions across England and Wales.

 Consequences for drivers range from warnings to fixed penalty notices, court summons or arrest.